sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 Grooves glanced up at him, raising an eyebrow.
 Then, he looked back to the contract paper and read.
 "We the undersigned, hereby agree to form a temporary alliance for the sole purpose of encouraging- ... ah, that..."
 He paused to show Conductor the alien text Snatcher had carefully written out - the approximation of the kid's name. "...hereby referred to as 'Hat Kid', to continue to live amongst us on Earth.

-"We acknowledge the courage of Hat Kid to stand against us when times required it, and the ability to stand *for* us when we needed it, and request her to remain with us as an equal.
+"We acknowledge the courage of Hat Kid to stand against us when circumstances required it, and the ability to stand *for* us when we needed it, and request her to remain with us as an equal.
 The alliance will form between its signatories upon signing, and this contract will be terminated on the apparent success or failure of the alliance's purpose."

 "*Thank you.
 Happy, old man?*" Snatcher eyed the Conductor with a grin.